Silver

 ![]() |

 The Renaissance Revival style first appeared in silver during the 1850s and continued to be popular into the 1870s.
 Silver in this style tends to juxtapose straight and curved lines.
-Forms are usually classical while the ornament derives from ancient Greece and Rome, the Renaissance and the Baroque.
+Forms are usually classical while the ornament derives from ancient Greece and Rome, the Renaissance, and the Baroque.
 Typical motifs are classical figures and masks, medallions, acanthus leaves, cartouches, volutes, griffins, caryatids, fluting, gadrooning, and beaded moldings.
 Hollowware such as teapots, coffee pots, and sugar bowls frequently stands on legs terminating in hoof feet or in lion's paw feet.

 Chafing Dish